source-foundry/Slice-docs/content/docs/developer.md

 python src\run.py
 ```

-Add tests for your new source run the test pytest- and tox-based test suite with:
+Add tests for your new source and run the pytest- and tox-based test suite with:

 ```shell
 tox